 “O.U., you’re a runner.
 Runners run.
 You’re a writer.
 Writer’s write.
 That’s what they were made to do and that’s what they do.
 When they focus on other things, some things get lost in translation.”

 “Like when I try to do home projects?”

 “Lord, I love saying that, you’re a train wreck on those projects.
 Swear like a sailor…”

 “I’m starting to get your point.
 Do what I do and do it with all my heart.”

 “And that’s how you’ll find inner satisfaction.
 That state of mind, that state of soul, gives you the ability to approach me in the proper mindset.”

 “To honor you?”

 “While I’ve got your attention, what about the whole platypus thing–”

 “Enough, O.U.
 Go for a run.”

-And that’s where we’ll finish on a Friday morning.
+And that’s where we’ll stop on a Thursday morning.